campaignzero/police-scorecard/docs/development-process.md

 Feature
 ---

+> Each New Feature should reside in its own `feature/` branch.
+The branch name should be formatted `feature/feature-name` where `feature-name` is a 1-3 word summary of the new feature.

 1. Checkout latest `develop` branch
 2. Pull down the latest changes via `git pull`
 3. Create a new branch with the structure `feature/*`, e.g. `feature/mobile-header`
 4. When you are ready to submit your code, submit a new Pull Request that merges your code into `develop`
 5. Tag your new Pull Request with `Ready for Code Review`

+Fix
+---

+> Each Bug Fix reported on GitHub should have its own `fix/*` branch.
+The branch name should be formatted `fix/###-issue-name` where `###` is the GitHub Issue Number, and `issue-name` is a 1-3 word summary of the issue.

+1. Checkout latest `develop` branch
+2. Pull down the latest changes via `git pull`
+3. Create a new branch with the structure `fix/*`, e.g. `fix/123-broken-form`
+4. When you are ready to submit your code, submit a new Pull Request that merges your code into `develop`
+5. Tag your new Pull Request with `Ready for Code Review`

 Hotfix
 ---

+> Emergency Hotfixes should reside in their own `hotfix/` branch.
+The branch name should be formatted `hotfix/hotfix-name` where `hotfix-name` is a 1-3 word summary of the new hotfix.

 **NOTE:**  New Hotfix Branches should only be created by the Release Manager.